 It might be the easiest sandwich you have ever seen but TRUST ME when I say it’s one of the best

-What are the best tomatoes to use for a tomato sandwich?
+The best tomatoes for a tomato sandwich

 My personal favorite hands down is a fresh summer heirloom tomato.